Camphor76-22-2/batocera-cookbook/README.md

 Run script:
 ```
+#Make sure to replace drive name here with your actual drivename from the above command
 ./update_rom_folders.sh /media/DRIVE_NAME
 ```

 No output expected, but folder/s called portal/DRIVE_NAME will be created for each folder in /userdata/roms.
 Putting roms in the /userdata/roms/CONSOLE_NAME/portal/DRIVE_NAME folder/s will make them show up as normal in emulationStation, but be loaded and stored on the associated drive

-The folder /media/DRIVENAME/batocera-roms will be created and have subfolders for every subfolder in the existing /userdata/roms folder
+The folder /media/DRIVE_NAME/batocera-roms will be created and have subfolders for every subfolder in the existing /userdata/roms folder

 If this script is run for multiple drives additional folders will be created for each that match the DRIVE_NAME e.g
 ```